acomaviation/aerobid-legal-docs/cookie_policy.md

 We and our service providers will use cookies and similar technologies on [https://aero.bid](https://aero.bid) to direct ACOM ads to you through targeted advertisements for our Platform on other sites you visit and to measure your engagement with those ads.

-For more information, please see the _Preferences_ section in your AeroBid account _Settings_.

 ## 5. Can I opt-out?

 Yes.
-You can opt out of some cookies through your AeroBid account _Settings_ section, with the exception of those cookies that are necessary to provide you with our Platform.
 Your web browser may allow you to manage your cookie preferences, including to delete and disable ACOM cookies.
 You can take a look at the help section of your web browser or follow the links below to understand your options.
 If you choose to disable cookies, some features of our Platform may not operate as intended.

 * Chrome: [https://support.google.com/chrome/answer/95647?hl=en](https://support.google.com/chrome/answer/95647?hl=en)
 * Explorer: [https://support.microsoft.com/en-us/help/17442/windows-internet-explorer-delete-manage-cookies](https://support.microsoft.com/en-us/help/17442/windows-internet-explorer-delete-manage-cookies)